mabenj/AOC24/README.md

 _Defaults:_

--   `day` defaults to the latest puzzle
+-   `day` defaults to the day of the latest puzzle
--   `year` defaults to the latest puzzle
+-   `year` defaults to the year of the latest AoC
 -   `part` defaults to 1

+Note❗ To use the `init` command to automatically fetch the puzzle input and problem description, you will need to set the `AOC_SESSION` environment variable to your Advent of Code session cookie.
+You can achieve this by creating a `.env` file with `AOC_SESSION=<session cookie>` in the root of your project.
+This same variable is also used to submit answers after solving a puzzle.

 ## Testing

-`deno test` will run the tests
+`deno test` will run all the solvers and test their output